HackYourFuture-CPH/React/week3/lesson-plan.md

     - The value
     - The onChange event handler
   - React controls the state of the input, not the browser
+  - The state is the 'single source of truth'
 - Using data fetching
-  - Setting up fetching in `componentDidMount`
+  - Setting up fetching in useEffect
   - Talk about loading states
 - Children
   - Make a simple example of using `props.children`.
 Fx the fancyborder component used in [this example](https://reactjs.org/docs/composition-vs-inheritance.html#containment)

 ## Exercise 1: Generic Modal using props.children

-- Create generic modal component.
+- Create a generic modal component.
 It's job is to simply center its cildren on the page
 - Make a call to the yes/no api (https://yesno.wtf/api) and display one of two componenets as the child of the modal component:
 - 1. SubscriptionForm
 - 2. SubscriptionMessage
-- While the request is pending, the modal child should displa a Loading component.
+- While the request is pending, the modal child should be a Loader component which just displays a loading message

 Think about how to thoroughly separate and isolate the logic within each component.
 The modal children components should not be aware they are placed in a modal.
 Likewise, the modal component should not be aware of the differences between its child components.